 Dance Competition Clothing

-Four female dance styles are being added to the list of dance styles currently in use for OA dance competitions.
-Once finalized, guidance on these dance styles will be communicated through the new membership policy transition site on the OA web site.
+Four female dance styles have been added to the list of dance styles currently in use for OA dance competitions.

 - Women’s Northern Traditional